This post may contain affiliate links. Please read our disclosure policy.

-This fruit cake recipe is lighter and less intensely spiced than the Old Fashioned Fruit Cake recipe I posted earlier this year.
-The molasses and fruit preserves in the other recipe add to the heaviness and rich flavor.
 This really is the best fruit cake recipe because it is moist, perfectly dense and mellow.
 You can even eat it fresh without soaking for a delightful Christmas cake.
+It is lighter and less intensely spiced than my old fashioned fruit cake recipe.

 - Dried & Candied Fruit: The recipe uses a combination of golden raisin, candied pineapple, and candied cherries.
 They add sweetness and they absorb some of that booze!
 Think of them like slow-release moisture vessels.